neon443/AirAP/README.md

 ## Compiling

-Make sure you have [homebrew](https://brew.sh)
+Make sure you have [homebrew](https://brew.sh) and the Xcode commandline tools
 ```
 brew install carthage
 git clone https://github.com/neon443/AirAP
 cd AirAP
 carthage checkout
+carthage build --use-xcframeworks
 open AirAP.xcodeproj
 ```
 After adding your Team ID in Project > AirAP > Signing and Capabilities, hit `Command + R` to build and run!

+##### iOS 9-12 fixes
+- Set the iOS Deployment Target (IPHONEOS_DEPLOYMENT_TARGET) build setting to 5 on Airstream, and 2 on shairplay:
+- Open Carthage/Checkouts/Airstream/Airstream.xcodeproj
+- Select the Airstream project in the sidebar, then the Airstream target
+- Click build settings and make sure visibility is set to all, and search for "ios"
+- Click the value, select "Other..." and type 5 and hit enter
+- Repeat for Carthage/Checkouts/shairplay/extras/xcode/shairplay.xcodeproj, setting its deployment target to 2
+- re-run `carthage build --use-xcframeworks` and rebuild AirAP

 ### thanks to